Office No. 106A, B-Wing Kanakia Wall Street,

 successfully restructured.
 This investment approach

-requires a deep understanding of risk management and
+requires a deep understanding of risk

 market dynamics, offering a unique angle for portfolio